geolits/bookstore_restAPI/README.md

 I have created a docker file, and an image file.

-You can pull the docker image from this:
+You can pull the docker image with this command:
 ```
+docker pull geolits/bookstore_rest_api

 ```

 The commands to run the image is this:
 ```
+docker run -it -p 8080:8080 geolits/bookstore_rest_api  (with this commnad we can see the terminal of the application)

+or

 ```